Posted on Thursday 04 October 2018

-for any person's credit.
-Collections can prompt extreme declines in one's credit score; the individual may also be subsequently denied for loans or credit cards in the future.
+Debt collections are absolutely terrible for any person's credit.
+If you're looking to advance your career seamlessly without accumulating debt, then you should take your debt repayment seriously.
+Collections can prompt extreme declines in one's credit score; the individual may also be subsequently denied cash loans or credit cards in the future.
 Some people may believe that they can counteract the damage with certain practices, but this is more difficult than most realize.
-A debt collections account can remain on an individual's credit report for as long as seven years.
+A debt collection account can remain on an individual's credit report for as long as seven years.
 The only true way to reduce the damage is by paying off the debt.
-With time, and other wise financial habits, the damage will eventually subside.
+With time and other positive financial habits, the damage will eventually subside.

 Authored by Gabrielle Renee Seunagal